shamnas8vdk/JMAP/README.md

 1. Open to WebAppBuilderForArcGIS\client\builder\main.js
 2. Ctrl/Cmd F "_updateAppId:"
 3. Within the function under "b = window.appInfo.appPath + "index.html";", change index to home and save

+## Using JSON file to loop through categories in Identify Widget

+#### Replace List.js file
+1. Replace the List.js file with the List.js file in this repo
+2. Copy paste category.json from the repo into the same directory as List.js